cmry/omesa/README.rst

 - Record of all settings and fitted parts of the entire experiment, promoting reproducibility.
 - Dump an easily deployable version of the final model for plug-and-play demos.

-Read the documentation at "_readthedocs".
+Read the documentation at readthedocs_.

 .. image:: http://chris.emmery.nl/dump/shed.png